 Original Musical Acts from all over the USA!

 Magic Beans have steadily built upon their national notoriety in a short period of time with a distinguishable sound that is uniquely their own.
 The combo of funk/soul/rock has set themselves apart from the pack as one of the state's premier acts.
 The Beans made their Red Rocks debut in 2019, prior to releasing their new album, Off Leash, a testament to the group shedding the restraints of genre based music in favor of embracing different elements found across the musical realm.

-lespecial carve their own sonic path in modern music, creating their signature blend of heavy future groove.
+This power trio carves their own sonic path in modern music, creating their signature blend of "heavy future groove."
 Veering from hip-hop to metal, prog to house, pensive indie-rock to apocalyptic dub, leaving room for head banging and hip swaying alike, while still presenting a unified sound and vision.